 Founded in the decade before the Portsmouth Company cotton mill was built on the Salmon Falls River, Plumer’s bakery business at 54 Main capitalized on a location at the nexus of the river and the “turnpike” that then carried horse-drawn traffic through town on Main Street.
 Later, the bakeshop thrived because of its proximity to boarding houses, taverns, and several hundred mill employees at the Portsmouth Company, incorporated in 1831.
 John Plumer was a young man of 29 with a wife and infant son when he bought his shop at 54 Main in 1828.
 Sixteen years later, at age 45, he was described as a “gentleman,” indicating a man of property.

-Throughout much of the 19th century this house, located on the Portland to Boston turnpike, was a tavern known as Quamphegan House or the Quamphegan Hotel, where travelers coming over the bridge and mill workers associated with the Portsmouth Company cotton textile mill mingled, stabled their horses and and enjoyed hospitality.
+Throughout much of the 19th century this house, located on the Portland to Boston turnpike in South Berwick, Maine, was a tavern known as Quamphegan House or the Quamphegan Hotel, where travelers coming over the bridge and mill workers associated with the Portsmouth Company cotton textile mill mingled, stabled their horses and and enjoyed hospitality.

 This former 19th century grocery store at the corner of Main and Garland Streets is evidence of the small but vibrant commercial neighborhood once located at Quamphegan Landing.
 During the heyday of the Portsmouth Company textile mill, 1831-1894, the building was known as Nealley’s Store, after a leading merchant family.
 In the late 1800s it was bought by Joseph Maddox, who ran it along with at least two other grocery stores in South Berwick.

-A memoir of the 1830s says, “On the brow of the hill just above Colcord's store, Gilpatric and Davis carried on an extensive tinware manufactory; they employed several men as peddlers who penetrated York County far and near, exchanging their wares for either cash, old iron, rags, sheepskins, old pewter, brass, and lead.
+A South Berwick, Maine, memoir of the 1830s says, “On the brow of the hill just above Colcord's store, Gilpatric and Davis carried on an extensive tinware manufactory; they employed several men as peddlers who penetrated York County far and near, exchanging their wares for either cash, old iron, rags, sheepskins, old pewter, brass, and lead.
 In fact, almost anything was accepted in those days in the way of trade.”
 Throughout most of the years of operation of the Portsmouth Manufacturing Company cotton mill, a property at this location is said to have belonged to Ira (or Abraham) Gilpatrick (1802-1878), tin manufacturer.
-Gilpatrick and his partner Richard Davis (1801-1895) also had property and homes at Liberty and Vine Streets.
+Gilpatric (sometimes spelled Gilpatrick or Kilpatric) and his partner Richard Davis (1801-1895) also had property and homes at Liberty and Vine Streets.

-Built as a rental for employees of the Portsmouth Company cotton mill on the river, this house was owned for many years by members of the Nason and Plumer families.
+Built as a rental for employees of the Portsmouth Company cotton mill on the river in South Berwick, Maine, this house was owned for many years by members of the Nason and Plumer families.
 Benjamin Nason (1788-1875) was one of South Berwick's leading businessmen, and the Plumers were descendants of the baker, John Plumer (1800-1873).